MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 >[!TIP]
 >For a reminder on how to import a Unity custom package, you can refer to the [Import the Mixed Reality Toolkit](mrlearning-base-ch1.md#import-the-mixed-reality-toolkit) instructions.

-After you have imported the tutorial assets your Project window should look similar to this:
+After importing the tutorial assets your Project window should look similar to this:

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section2-Step1-1.png)